SLywnow/slywnow_basic/README.md

 Based on [EasyButtons](https://github.com/madsbangh/EasyButtons), see usage here

 ### Show/Hide Attributes
-Allows you to show/hide fields in the editor without writing CustomEditor for script Exept `[ShowFromMultiple]` all this attributes have same options:<br/>
+Helps you to show/hide fields in the editor without writing CustomEditor for script Exept `[ShowFromMultiple]` all this attributes have same options:<br/>
 ***propertyName*** - name of propertyName, recomended to use `nameof()` here<br/>
 ***checkval*** - value to check<br/>